riser101/contact_book_app_backend/README.md

 **Python v2.7**
-## The app is hosted at http://contactapp.pythonanywhere.com/
+### The app is hosted at http://contactapp.pythonanywhere.com/, feel free to take it out on a ride on this base path.

 Please use an API interaction tool like postman to communicate with the APIs.
 All endpoints are protected except the user registration and login endpoints.